-For my recent Olympic party, I elected to make individual Cottage Pies as my dish representing the United Kingdom (England in particular).
-I thought serving these dishes of comfort in small ramekins would add a personal element to this traditional casserole, and I must say they were very very popular to the party-goers.
+For my recent Olympic party, I elected to make individual Cottage Pies as my dish representing the United Kingdom.
+I thought serving these dishes of comfort in small ramekins would add a personal element to this traditional casserole.
+I must say they were very very popular to the party-goers.
 They all swooned with mouths full of this rustic British dish.

-Many of you may be familiar with Shepherd's Pies, a more Irish version of the same dish that utilizes lamb for the meat component.
-Technically, if the dish uses beef, it is referred to as Cottage Pie instead, but the terms are often interchangeable.
+Many of you may be familiar with Shepherd’s Pies, a more Irish version of the same dish that utilizes lamb for the meat component.
+Technically, if the dish uses beef it is Cottage Pie, but the terms are often interchangeable.
 The ground meat (in this case beef) is combined with onions, carrots, and peas as well as a flavorful gravy.
-My gravy coated the meat mixture nicely, but if you'd like a saucier base for your pies, increase the amount of beef broth.
+My gravy coated the meat mixture nicely, but if you’d like a saucier base for your pies, increase the amount of beef broth.

 A simple mashed potato top conceals the meat while the casserole bakes.
 Ridges in the potato topping give way to beautiful browning and some nice texture.
 Some people include cheddar cheese in their mashed potatoes, or top with a bit of shredded cheddar at the end.
 Although this sounds decadent and delicious, I decided to stick with the more traditional cheese-less route.